algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

   * **LEVEL_COMPLETE**: Increase the level, reset the frog’s position, and adjust car speed.

-  * **GAME_OVER**: Reset the game, display "Game Over" on the screen, and wait for player input to restart.
+  * **GAME_OVER**: Reset the game, display "Game Over" on the screen, and restart the game with the frog spawning at it initial position.

 #### g.
 Clock Synchronization and Timing